DoctorMcKay/node-steam-user/README.md

 **v4.2.0 or later is required to use this property**

-Contains the version of this page.
+Contains the version of this package.
 For example, `"4.2.0"`.
 This allows other modules to verify interoperability.

 # Methods [^](#contents)